jamesdsmyth/firebase-v3-react-redux/README.md

 ---

+## PDF

+A PDF describing React, Redux & Firebase in some more detail alongside methods to retrieve, add, update and remove data can be downloaded from [here](https://firebasestorage.googleapis.com/v0/b/fir-react-redux-example.appspot.com/o/react%20redux%20firebase.pdf?alt=media&token=4eff9a0d-d13d-4760-ac29-133daa6568da)

 ### Help improve this

 Although this is working for me, if you see anything that can be improved or a different method entirely, just pull and let me know what can be improved.
-This way I can do it properly the next time :)